danieljonce/pwah/README.md

 With LLMs like DeepSeek, Llama, ChatGPT and Claude, quickly generating one-off, custom, personal apps has become feasable.
 However, after the code is generated and tweaked, hosting these types of apps with a public web server is often not needed or even desired.
 This is especially true if you're testing out a quick idea or just need a simple app temporarily.

 # What
 It's a bit meta.
-This is a **public** web app that lets you quickly put **personal, local,** web apps on their phone, tablet, no app stores required.
+This is a **public** web app that lets you quickly put **personal, local,** web apps on your phone or tablet, no app stores required.
 It's mostly for testing, prototyping, and development.
 Or perhaps quickly making a single page custom app for a birthday party or game night.
 We do this using the ["Progressive Web App"](https://web.dev/explore/progressive-web-apps) technology built into most browsers.

 > [!NOTE]
 > Your created app and its associated data are stored directly on your device using the devices storage, are not available to the public, and not stored on a web server.
 There's pros and cons to this approach.